RachaelOluwaseun/PIVOT-DATA/README.md

-#Assignment on Pivot data table images on power bi
+#Assignment on Pivot data table using Power BIimages
 #Data Analysis